 There are several other useful enhancements you could make to this model.
-Try dragging an annotation from the utilities library and creating a title on the diagram.
+Try dragging an anno-tation from the decorative folder under the utilities library and creating a title on the diagram.
 Also, try setting the title of the plot by clicking on the second button from the right in the row of buttons at the top right of the plot.
 This button has the tool tip "Set the plot format" and brings up the format control window.